undless/gatling.io-doc/content/reference/install/cloud/private-locations/azure/installation/index.md

 ---
 title: Azure locations installation
 menutitle: Installation
-seotitle: Install Azure locations in Gatling Enterprise Cloud
+seotitle: Install Azure locations in Gatling Enterprise
 description: How to install a Gatling Control Plane on Azure using Container Apps.
 lead: Run a Control Plane on Azure using Container Apps and Azure Files, to set up your Private Locations and run load generators in your own Azure network.
 date: 2023-03-04T16:00:00+00:00